Here is a bargain stock you should look at : Catalyst Pharmaceuticals, Inc. (CPRX)

 Catalyst Pharmaceuticals, Inc. (NASDAQ:CPRX) trade information

-Sporting 5.25% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Sep 29 when the CPRX stock price touched $3.36-4 or saw a rise of 4.46%.
-Year-to-date, Catalyst Pharmaceuticals, Inc. shares have moved -14.4%, while the 5-day performance has seen it change 1.58%.
-Over the past 30 days, the shares of Catalyst Pharmaceuticals, Inc. (NASDAQ:CPRX) have changed 4.22%.
-Short interest in the company has seen 11.64 Million shares shorted with days to cover at 5.94.
+Despite being -0.3% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Thursday, Oct 08 when the CPRX stock price touched $3.37-2 or saw a rise of 2.37%.
+Year-to-date, Catalyst Pharmaceuticals, Inc. shares have moved -12.27%, while the 5-day performance has seen it change 7.87%.
+Over the past 30 days, the shares of Catalyst Pharmaceuticals, Inc. (NASDAQ:CPRX) have changed 3.95%.
+Short interest in the company has seen 11.64 Million shares shorted with days to cover at 5.88.

 Catalyst Pharmaceuticals, Inc. (CPRX) estimates and forecasts